technofocus-pte/iammsentraprv/Lab 1 – Setting up your Microsoft Entra tenant/Lab 1 – Setting up your Microsoft Entra tenant.md

 ## Objective

-In this lab we will first redeem a pass for an Azure subscription.

-When Entra ID tenants are created, they receive a onmicrosoft.com tenant domain.
-In the real suppose you have just purchased a new domain that resides in Microsoft Azure but not in Adatum's on-premises environment.
-In this lab we will manually create the necessary DNS records required by this new custom domain and then integrate a single AD forest using Password Hash Sync (PHS).
-We will also enable MFS and add basic conditional access policy.
+In this lab we will integrate a single AD forest using Password Hash Sync (PHS).
+We will also enable MFA and add basic conditional access policy.

 ## Exercise 1 – Integrate a single AD forest using Password Hash Sync (PHS)